kudeepakh/PHPFarm/README.md

 ## 📋 Overview

-PHPFrarm is an **enterprise-grade API development framework** that enforces security, observability, and scalability standards automatically.
+PHPFarm is an **enterprise-grade API development framework** that enforces security, observability, and scalability standards automatically.
 It enables teams to build **production-ready REST APIs rapidly** with **100% compliance** to enterprise best practices.

 ### 🎯 Built for